mZeeDevv/mZeeDevv/README.md

 - 🍃 **MongoDB**
 - 🐬 **MySQL**
 - 🧠 **Qdrant**

+## 💼 What I Do

+- Build end-to-end web applications with modern frameworks and best practices.
+- Deliver tech talks and workshops on web development, JavaScript ecosystems, and community building.
+- Lead and support tech communities, helping newcomers get into tech.

+---
+## Code is not just a skill, it's a superpower when paired with purpose.
+~ Hamzak Khattak
 <!--
 **mZeeDevv/mZeeDevv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.